Skip to content

 Run methods

-You can run the method hello() and changing the parameter, by executing:
+You can run the method hello() and change the parameter, by executing:

 jeka hello name="JeKa"